thunder-engine/thunder-doc/reference/layout.rst

 Description
 -----------

-The Layout class provides a flexible mechanism for managing the arrangement of widgets and child layouts within a graphical user interface.
-Child items can be widgets or nested layouts, and the layout can be configured with spacing, margins, and direction.
+The Layout class is a base class used for managing the layout and positioning of widgets within a graphical user interface (GUI).
+It provides a structured way to organize UI elements, ensuring that they are placed efficiently and consistently on the screen.
+The Layout class is essential for developers who need to arrange multiple components (such as buttons, labels, text fields, etc.) in a clean and organized manner.